 Who are your local and international competitors

-Analysing the competitive landscape for your product is a vital step to make strategic decisions on pricing, product offering and the niche that you can occupy in the market.
+Analysing the competitive environment for your product is a vital step to make strategic decisions on pricing, product offering and the niche that you can occupy in the Chinese online shopping landscape.

 Add local expertise in your team

 Once you have identified your Chinese consumer target market and value proposition, you can start to think about setting up your Taobao Tmall store - and you will need a Tmall Partner (TP) for this.
 In fact, as of today there is no single brand able to operate Tmall China without a TP.

 Tmall China certifies partners if they meet certain criteria such as previous cross border e-commerce and logistics experience and multilingual staff.
 In a nutshell, your ‘Tmall (or trusted) Partner’ acts as your cultural bridge between your business and Tmall, as well as to help you identify the best product strategy within the Tmall ecosystem.
 Your TP should be in alignment with your overall market-entry strategy as well as help you figuring out the logistics.